XP-NETWORK/new-wiki/docs/xp/Introduction.md

 <hr/>

-## XP Network: No-code for blockchain
+## Quigon: No-code for blockchain

 ![dApp Editor](../../static/img/5.AppEditor.png)

-XP.network is turning things around for non-tech founders and product teams, it is one of the first blockchain projects to allow non-programmers to create quality NFT dApps on any blockchain thanks to a user-friendly drag-and-drop editor.
+Quigon is turning things around for non-tech founders and product teams, it is one of the first blockchain projects to allow non-programmers to create quality NFT dApps on any blockchain thanks to a user-friendly drag-and-drop editor.
-Using XP.network is easier than using WordPress, our platform allows entrepreneurs and founders to regain control of their user experience as well as their costs.
+Using Quigon is easier than using WordPress, our platform allows entrepreneurs and founders to regain control of their user experience as well as their costs.

 **Non-tech friendly**: Non-technical developers can create fully functional NFT dApps in any language without writing any code, additionally, by leveraging our proprietary Compliance Validator, developers can easily check the underlying code for errors based on built-in logic.

-**Developer-friendly**: At the same time, we don't wish to alienate talented developers, so seasoned blockchain developers also have tools at their disposal to use XP Network.
+**Developer-friendly**: At the same time, we don't wish to alienate talented developers, so seasoned blockchain developers also have tools at their disposal to use Quigon.
 The Migration Module allows developers to edit any code generated in the smart contract editor and developers can also write in their preferred language (Solidity, Rust, Move or Ink!) and deploy to a blockchain that uses a different language.